break-through-19/sci-lit-rag/README.md

    - Run the backend and frontend servers.

 ## Usage
+- Upload research papers or any relevant documents related to the query.
 - Input queries through the web app interface.
 - Retrieve summaries or detailed explanations based on the query.
 - Example query: "Summarize recent advancements in quantum computing."